-The film Do You Own the Dancefloor? went on release in June 2015.
+The film Do You Own the Dançefloor? went on release in June 2015.
 It’s an affectionate, sometimes hilarious, and decidedly good-natured account of the sell-off of fixtures and fittings from The Haçienda, Manchester’s famous club.
 In doing so, it explores the legacy of the club.

-If The Haçienda’s time in the sun was something you weren’t part of, the film certainly makes you feel you’ve missed out.
+If The Haçienda’s time in the sun was something you weren’t part of, this film certainly makes you feel you’ve missed out.
 The Haçienda had more impact than any other to create the nascent club scene and put Manchester on the acid house and rave culture map.

 Which period of time were your Haçienda days?
-“I was a bit young for the club’s glory days when the Roses and New Order did impromptu sets.
+I was a bit young for the club’s glory days when the Roses and New Order did impromptu sets.
 I used to go in 1996–97, at the tail end before it got closed down.
 We used to go on Saturdays when our favourite DJs were playing: Sasha and/or Mike Pickering.
 It was that really progressive house scene, American garage sound, which of course is founded on disco – Chicago house was petering out by the time I got to The Haçienda.
 It was becoming more trancey and progressive, like a soundscape, with big, epic sets – rumbling buildups, and epic drops.
 It was big hands in the air rather than just grooving along.
 Take a Haçienda track like Voodoo Ray, that’s the direction it was going in.

 What was the club like?
 The Haçienda was like being at an indoor rave.
 It had that sense of danger, but in a good way.
 It felt like something could happen at any time.
 It reminded me of a rave because there was a shambolic element to it that was energising.
 Events were always being shut down by the police or generators would stop working.
 I think they had to have sound limiters at one point because the sound would just cut out.
 There would be lots of stamping of feet with everyone singing and clapping till the music came back on and it would almost take the roof off when that happened.
+I remember it was one of the darkest places I’ve ever been in, it was full of dark corners.
+And there were so many doormen!

 Did you go to other clubs?
 We used to go to Sankeys Soap which I loved.
 And, as I said earlier, I used to go to a lot of outdoor raves with friends.
-We would travel all over the country to attend raves – we even went down to Devon from Manchester for one.
+We would travel all over the country to attend them – we even went down to Devon from Manchester for one.

 Who were your favourite DJs?
 Sasha was king, and I liked Mike Pickering too.
 What I remember primarily at The Hacienda was Sasha being amazing.
 He did a series of albums called Northern Exposure with John Digweed, and those two were the kings of clubbing.